AntoineJT/gmod-dmod/README.md

 # Drop Money on Death
 An old Garry's Mod addon which allows to drop money on death.

 The master branch version is 1.1 and cames from October 31st 2017.

+The 1.2 branch version is 1.2 obviously and cames from July (and not August, sorry for the mistake when committing) 2018.

+## Purpose

+Drop a certain amount of money (based on percentage) of someone when he died.

 ## Modifying my addon